 1st District Rep. Cori Bush

-Rep. Cori Bush was elected to represent the 1st Congressional District of Missouri in 2020.
+Rep. Cori Bush was elected in an upset victory over a long-time incumbent to represent the 1st Congressional District of Missouri in 2020.
 The 1st District covers the entirety of the City of St. Louis.

 Rep. Bush has offices in both Washington D.C. and St. Louis.
 You can reach the local office at (314) 367-1970 or call the Washington office at (202) 225-2406.
 You can also contact Rep. Bush’s office via her website.